Princess of Wales’s parents attend day eight of Wimbledon

 The Princess of Wales’s parents, Sir Lenny Henry and Michael McIntyre were among the notable names to attend the eighth day of Wimbledon.

-Carole and Michael Middleton were seen in the Royal Box of the tennis championships on Monday.
+Carole and Michael Middleton were seen in the Royal Box of the tennis championships on Monday, with the Duchess of Edinburgh and the Duchess of Gloucester also in attendance.

 Kate, who attended the finals weekend of last year’s championships, is the patron of the All England Lawn Tennis Club.